 1. Supply Chain Glossaries for Cross-Border Trade: No Industry Agreement on Business Definitions.

-Just recently, the ASTM F49 Committee, an organization that sets standards for digital information in the supply chain, started reviewing common supply chain glossaries associated with digital cross-border trade.
-This included glossaries such as from the Maritime Transportation Data Initiative (MTDI) Lexicon, UN/CEFACT, WCO, GS1, IMO, IATA, ICC, and others.
-The goal of this review was to make communication within the supply chain clearer.
-Not surprisingly, there is a lot of overlap and inconsistency in terms used by these different supply chain glossaries.
-See ASTM’s news release for more information on this initiative.
-In summary, until the supply chain industry agrees on a common supply chain glossary, we will continue to miscommunicate, and stymied when adopting new technologies.
+The ASTM F49 Committee is a Standards Development Organization (SDO) that sets standards for digital information in the supply chain.
+As part of their standardization efforts, they reviewed common supply chain glossaries associated with digital cross-border trade.
+Specifically, this included glossaries such as from the Maritime Transportation Data Initiative (MTDI) Lexicon, UN/CEFACT, WCO, GS1, IMO, IATA, ICC, and others.
+Not surprisingly, they found a lot of overlap and inconsistency in terms used by these different supply chain glossaries.
+Click here for more information on this initiative.
+Without a doubt, as long as the supply chain industry continues to maintain overlapping, inconsistent business glossaries, we will continue to miscommunicate, hobbling both collaboration and digital interoperabilitystymied.

 “People work in the system.
 Management creates the system.”